LiterateInk/Pawnote/pawnote_js/README.md

 ### Authentication

-- `username` and `password` (no ENT/CAS)
+- `username` and `password` (no CAS)
 - `username` and `token`
 - [QR Code](https://forum.index-education.com/upfiles/qrcode.png)

-#### Note about ENT/CAS native support
+#### Note about CAS (Central Authentication Service)

 It's **not and will never** be supported by Pawnote, for the reason that implementing each of them with every specificities requires a lot of time and effort.
 It's a pain to implement and track; as a matter of fact, most of the issues on [pronotepy](https://github.com/bain3/pronotepy/issues) - a similar project - are related to it.
-If you need to authenticate to an account protected by an ENT/CAS, you should go for the token or QR Code authentication.
+If you need to authenticate to an account protected by an CAS, you should go for the token or QR Code authentication.

 #### Note about demonstration servers

-Credentials (username and password without ENT/CAS) authentication works, but **token and QR Code authentication won't work**.
+Credentials (username and password without CAS) authentication works, but **token and QR Code authentication won't work**.

 This is because demonstration servers doesn't save next-time tokens, even if it's able to generate them.